GhumanNavneet/App-in-a-Day/03-Power Apps Model-driven App Lab Manual.md

 This is the third lab in a five-part series covering Power Apps, Common Data Service, Power Automate and Power BI.
-The assumption is that you have successfully completed the first two modules, or at least the initial part of setting up an environment as described in the overview – “ **00 - AppInADay Lab Overview.pdf** ”.
+The assumption is that you have successfully completed the first two modules, or at least the initial part of setting up an environment as described in the overview – “ **00 - AppInADay Lab Overview** ”.

 If you have not completed the previous two modules, you can use the partially completed version of the lab package in the “\Completed\Module2” folder.
 Follow the instructions in the document “Importing Module 2 Completed” before